 The term scope 4 emissions refers to emission reductions that happen outside of a life cycle of the product or value chain, but as a result of the use of that product.
-It also includes home working emissions.

-Goods and services that avoid emissions could be low-temperature detergents, fuel-saving tires, energy-efficient ball-bearings, and teleconferencing services.
+Example: Goods and services that avoid emissions could be low-temperature detergents, fuel-saving tires, energy-efficient ball-bearings, and teleconferencing services.

 Organisations should be aware of scope 4 emissions and the concept of avoided emissions when developing their sustainability strategies.
 By understanding scope 4 emissions, organisations can better understand the potential savings from investing in sustainable projects and can make informed decisions about how best to reduce their environmental footprint.